JoshAaronLevy/levy-home/docs/02-swiftui-architecture.md

 Deliver:

 - Project baseline.
-- `TabView` with Home, Events, Settings, Debug.
+- `TabView` with Home, Activity, Notifications hub.
+- Build-gated Developer Tools for Debug.
+- Home command center with garage status, light summary, recent important event summary, and selected quick-action UI.
 - Models and `APIClient`.
-- Events timeline from existing API.
+- Activity timeline from existing API.
+- Notifications hub with product-safe delivery status and notification preferences with local persistence.
 - Push status shown as native-pending/unavailable.

 Do not block this on APNs or backend push migration.